octo-technology/OpenTezos/docs/ligo/language-basics.md

 const is_a_nat : option (nat) = is_nat (1)
 ```

 The `option` type expresses whether there is a value of some type or none.
-The `option` type will be explained later in this chapter.
+The `option` type will be explained later in this chapter [here](#option-type).

 # Strings

-Strings are defined using the built-in `string` as follows:
+Strings are defined using the built-in `string` type as follows:

 ```js
 const a : string = "Hello Captain Rogers"